eme64/blog/_posts/2026-03-20-Hotspot-JVM-Vectorization.md

 - _Explicit_: The programmer directly uses _vector assembly instructions_, and hence gets the guarantee that the CPU runs SIMD operations.
 This is not a very nice programming experience, and does not scale well: you need to rewrite your code for every CPU micro architecture.
 To make the explicit model more pleasant, there are higher-level language APIs such as the [intel intrinsics](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html) (though this one is limited to x86 CPUs).
 Java's mission is to run cross-platform, and so there has been a lot of work invested into the Java Vector API that models vectors in a clear and concise Java API, but which translates down reliably to vector assembly instructions - whenever available on the CPU.
   - Pros: The programmer has full control and freedom over the use of SIMD vectors.
 One does not need to rely on automatic vectorization or libraries, which all have their limitations.
-  - Cons: Writing algorithms using SIMD vectors does require rethinking your algorithms, it is more effort than just writing regular scalar code.
+  - Cons: Writing algorithms using SIMD vectors does require rethinking your algorithms, it is more effort than just writing regular scalar (single-element) code.
 - _Automatic_: Modern compilers often contain optimization phases that automatically vectorize code.
   - Pros: This happens automatically - no effort required by the programmer.
 On average, many programs are sped up.
   - Cons: Every compiler optimzation is limited - their pattern matching capabilities will never cover all possible code shapes.
 This means that small source code changes to the Java program might make the difference between the code shape being recognized and vectorized leading to faster code or not being recognized leading to slower code.
 We call this the "brittleness problem": it can be hard for the user to predict or understand if automatic vectorization succeeds for a specific code shape.